 Learning and teaching

 Exploration Geophysics features a 22-week taught syllabus, spanning two semesters.
-You may expect up to 6 hours of contact time from staff each day, either via face-to-face lectures, workstation practicals, or online workshops.
-A number of workshops are led by industry professionals, including on seismic processing, interpretation and inversion.
-You will undertake coursework submissions throughout the taught-course and have opportunities for constructive feedback on your work.
+You may expect an average of 25 hours of contact time from staff each week, via either face-to-face lectures, workstation practicals, or online workshops.
+A number of workshops are led by industry professionals, including topics on seismic processing, interpretation and inversion.
+You'll undertake coursework submissions throughout the taught course and have opportunities for constructive feedback on your work.
 Discussion of your progress and understanding among your MSc peers is encouraged.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 Modules are assessed through a variety of exam papers and coursework exercises.
 Each features opportunities for formative feedback, to help you hone analysis and reporting skills ahead of formally assessed submissions.

 Our coursework gives you the opportunity to learn through assessment, with each exercise drawing on authentic examples of geophysical data whilst testing your appraisal and analysis of it.
 While most of these submissions are individually assessed, some provide opportunities for group work to offer an authentic experience of the diversity of a professional team.
 The project module tests your ability both to undertake and communicate a science project, and its assessed components include a dissertation, a poster and a research seminar presented to peers, course staff and external industry guests.